trifwnas/Tinnitaid/README.md

 ## General Information

-**stopTinnitus** intends to help tinnitus patients detect and get rid of the noise. **[Read More](https://en.wikipedia.org/wiki/Tinnitus)**
+**Tinnitaid** intends to help tinnitus patients detect and get rid of the noise. **[Read More](https://en.wikipedia.org/wiki/Tinnitus)**
-Please consult a doctor before using the app. stopTinnitus web app uses the technologies: PWA - to look and act as a mobile app and AMP - to load the pages as fast as possible.
+Please consult a doctor before using the app.
+Tinnitaid web app uses the technologies: PWA - to look and act as a mobile app and AMP - to load the pages as fast as possible.
 It is written by **[Tryfon Tzanetis](https://github.com/trifwnas)** (**[@trifwnas](https://twitter.com/trifwnas)**) and can be used by both tinnitus patients and doctors.

 ## Legal Disclaimer

-**With each stopTinnitus run end users are obligated to agree** with the following prelude message:
+**With each Tinnitaid run end users are obligated to agree** with the following prelude message:

 ```
 (!)
 Legal disclaimer: The creating team of the app does not hold any responsibility on how the app is used.
 ```